+#1.
 The Intimidation Factor

-Your real numbers can be intimidating and hard to nail down.
-But the fact is, projections are important because they can be a useful tool for predicting the viability of your company.
+Your real numbers can be intimidating and hard to nail down, but the fact is, projections are important because they can be a useful tool for predicting the viability of your company.

 One way to move past the intimidation factor is by relying heavily on researched answers.
 By arming yourself with information about the key components of putting together your business plan financials, it can take away some of the fear you may be feeling.
 Once you know “what” to include in your financials, you may run into another common challenge: not knowing where to start.

+#2.
 Not Knowing Where to Start

 Before you actually put pen to paper, you should already have a firm understanding of the business, the products or services, the target audience, and your projected numbers.
 You have the information you need, you just need to organize it appropriately.

 I always tell my clients to start at the beginning, at the most basic level.
-Tell the story.
-Play it out in your head, and then get it down on paper.
+Tell the story, play it out in your head, and then get it down on paper.

+#3.
 Confusing Projections with Accounting

+#4.
 Tending Toward Extremes

 When it comes to financial projections, anything you plan will certainly be faulty.
-This is about best-guessing it — not creating perfection.
+This is about best-guessing it, not creating perfection.

 The point is to have a plan.

 Complete the research, and use your common sense to make reasonable projections.
-Draw on your experience as a business owner when determining what will or won’t make sense to include.
-Perform an educated guess, and then put a stamp on it.
+Draw on your experience as a business owner when determining what will or will not make sense to include.
+Perform an educated guess and then put a stamp on it.

 As you show your projections to partners, bankers, or investors, they will give you feedback on whether your projections raise red flags.
 At that time, you can revisit your numbers.